 Ellen Lubman, M.B.A., has served as our Chief Business Officer since August 2020.
 From October 2018 to July 2020, Ms. Lubman served as the Chief Business Officer at Impel NeuroPharma, Inc., a privately held biotechnology company focused on neurological diseases.
 Prior to Impel, she was the Vice President of External Science & Innovation at Forest Labs, from February 2014 until its acquisition by Actavis plc in July 2014, and served in the same role at Actavis through June 2018 during which time Actavis merged with and renamed itself Allergan plc.
-Prior to Allergan, Ms. Lubman held numerous executive and leadership roles at Kadmon Pharmaceuticals, Bristol Myers Squibb, Celtic Pharma Management, L.P., Robertson Stephens Investment Bank and Abbott Labs.
-She serves on the board of directors of GeneCentric Therapeutics and Intrepida Bio, as well as the Advisory Board of TMRW.org.
-Ms. Lubman also currently serves on the Scientific Advisory Board of the Daedalus Innovation Fund of Weill-Cornell and board of directors of Gilda's Club of NYC and is the Southern California Chairwoman of Executive Women in BIO.
+Prior to Allergan, Ms. Lubman held numerous executive and leadership roles at Kadmon Pharmaceuticals, Bristol Myers Squibb, Celtic

+Pharma Management, L.P., Robertson Stephens Investment Bank and Abbott Labs.
+Ms. Lubman has been a member of the board of directors at Field Trip Health, a publicly traded developer of therapeutics, since June 2021.
+She serves on the Advisory Board of TMRW.org.
+Ms. Lubman also currently serves on the Scientific Advisory Board of the Daedalus Innovation Fund of Weill-Cornell, the board of directors of Gilda's Club of NYC, and is the Southern California Chairwoman of Executive Women in BIO.
 Ms. Lubman earned her M.B.A. from Stanford Graduate School of Business with a focus on Global Management and her B.A. in Biology from Rutgers College.